Built on Family.

 Spinal cord injuries are devastating injuries that can change an individual’s life and their family’s future.
 While each spinal cord injury differs in severity and impacts, even a minor spinal cord injury is likely to cause intense pain and stress and to bring about astronomical medical expenses.

-If you have suffered a spinal cord injury in Duluth because of another person’s intentional, reckless, or negligent actions, you should not have to deal with the burdensome repercussions on your own.
 At the Nicolet Law Accident & Injury Lawyers, we our Duluth spinal cord injury lawyers are here for spinal cord injury victims, ready to provide experienced legal representation to get them the justice and damages they deserve.

 Since 2007, our personal injury attorneys and legal team have helped thousands of clients in cities across Wisconsin and Minnesota after horrific accidents that rendered them severely injured or disabled.
 Our firm is passionate about protecting our community, and we have done so by helping those who are in their most vulnerable state seize back their lives by obtaining the compensation they need to recover and move on with their lives the best they can.

-Our clients can trust us to deliver the high-level legal services they need.
-Our results speak for themselves—we have helped over 3,000 clients collect over $40 million in settlement and court awards for compensation.
 Even though we cannot guarantee these types of results for every case we take on, you can rest assured when you work with the Nicolet Law Accident & Injury Lawyers, our legal team can fight hard to go after every last dollar your injury has cost you.
 Contact us today for a free case evaluation.

 Spinal cord injuries can result from many different kinds of impacts.
 However, the most common cause is external trauma.
 This may be from any kind of impact, from falling to being thrown against a hard surface in an auto accident.